dzavalishin/mqtt_udp/dox/source/index.rst

 API Reference
 =============

-MQTT/UDP is implemented in five languages, but implementations differ.
+MQTT/UDP is implemented in six languages, but implementations differ.
 Most complete and fast developing are Java and Python versions.
 Others follow a bit later.
 Please see `map of languages and features <https://github.com/dzavalishin/mqtt_udp/wiki/Features-and-languages-map>`_ on a project Wiki.